chef/chef-web-docs/content/custom_resources.md

 The first action listed is the default action.

+## Write a Custom Resource

+You'll write the code for a custom resource in a Ruby file and located in a cookbook's `/resources` directory (you need to generate the resource first).
+This code:

+- Declares the properties of the custom resource
+- Loads current state of properties for existing resources
+- Defines each action the custom resource may take

+### Generate a Custom Resource

+{{% chef_generate_resource %}}

 ### Example Resource

-This example `site` utilizes Chef Infra's built-in `file`, `service` and `package` resources, and includes `:create` and `:delete` actions.
-Since it uses built-in Chef Infra Client resources, besides defining the property and actions, the code is similar to that of a recipe.
+This example `site` uses Chef Infra's built-in `file`, `service` and `package` resources, and includes `:create` and `:delete` actions.
+It also assumes the existence of a [custom httpd template]({{< relref "templates.md" >}}).
+The code in this custom resource is similar to a typical recipe because it uses built-in Chef Infra Client resources, with the addition of the property and actions definitions for this custom resource.

 ```ruby
 provides :site